caltechlibrary/t2t3_dataset_web_apps/presentation2.md

   - data validation with middle ware (localhost: Go, TypeScript or Python)
   - object storage with Dataset (localhost)

-# Part 3: What I am still mulling over?

-- Dataset can shrink the stack but does not remove the need for middleware (yet)
-- Web Components offer the possibility of consistent interfaces across sites
-  - They can help with accessibility
-- I think Web Components ultimately simplify things
-  - Trade off: individual components can be complex
-- REST services force us to middleware or Browser JavaScript
-  - Is it reasonable to require JavaScript (or WASM)?
-  - Is there a simpler abstraction?

 # Reference: Dataset

 - [Dataset Project](https://caltechlibrary.github.io/dataset)